-During fiscal 2018, our Board met nine times, the audit committee met four times, the compensation committee met three times and the nominating and corporate governance committee met one time.
-Each member of our board attended 75% or more of the board meetings during the year ended December 31, 2018 that were held during the period for which he or she was a director (if any).
-Each member of the board who served on the audit, compensation or nominating and corporate committees attended at least 75% of the respective committee meetings during the year ended December 31, 2018 that were held during the period for which he or she was a committee member.
+During fiscal 2019, our Board met ten times, the audit committee met four times, the compensation committee met three times and the nominating and corporate governance committee met one time.
+Each member of our board attended 75% or more of the board meetings during the year ended December 31, 2019 that were held during the period for which he or she was a director (if any).
+Each member of the board who served on the audit, compensation or nominating and corporate committees attended at least 75% of the respective committee meetings during the year ended December 31, 2019 that were held during the period for which he or she was a committee meetings during the year ended 33% of the compensation committee meetings held during the year ended December 31, 2019.

 We do not have a formal policy regarding director attendance at our annual meetings; however, we encourage directors to attend.
-All of our directors attended the Company's annual meeting of stockholders held in 2018.
+All of our directors attended the Company's annual meeting of stockholders held in 2019.